5 Changes You Should NOT Make to Your Logo - Paper Lime Creative

 We’ve covered a lot on the blog in the last couple of months, including What Is Branding?, 4 Indicators It’s Time for You to Rebrand and What the Heck is a Brand Framework?
 Now we’re going to chat about how NOT to use your logo.

-These are some design faux pas that will make your logo and brand less effective.
+These are some design faux pas that will make your logo and rebrand less effective.
 In most of the following cases, it’s the consistency of your logo that is altered.
 Having consistency in your brand is very important to build recognition.
 And, having a recognizable brand makes it easier for people to find you and spend money with you!

 1) Do not stretch your logo

 We’ve put this one first as it is the most common one we see, and can be a really easy mistake to make.
 The logo needs to be scaled and while it’s getting resized, the proportions are not maintained.
 Sometimes it’s off a little bit, but we’ve also seen some pretty stretched logos!
 Often this can be resolved by just holding down the SHIFT key while you’re scaling your logo.
 This one relates less to brand consistency and more to professionalism.
-If your logos are stretched funny it gives your design and branding less credibility.
+If your logos are stretched funny it gives your design and rebranding less credibility.

 2) Do not change your brand colours

 This one IS all about consistency.
 Brand colours are chosen for a reason — they are used to project emotion to the target audience.
-If it gets mess with two things happen: number one, a different emotion will be projected to your audience, which might not be the one you want; and number two, you lose out on the brand recognition from your colours.
+If it gets messed with two things happen: number one, a different emotion will be projected to your audience, which might not be the one you want; and number two, you lose out on the brand recognition from your colours.
 Imagine if Coca-Cola changed their red to an orange?!
 It would get confused with Orange Crush and people would be wondering what the heck is up with Coca-Cola.

 3) Do not change the proportions of your logo